zhemao/palimpsest/README.md

 Palimpsest is an experimental HTML5 Canvas-based drawing application.
 It is written in Clojurescript.

-It is currently rather bare-bones, with support for simple pencil lines and undo/redo functionality.
+It is currently rather bare-bones, with support for simple pencil lines of variable thickness and basic undo/redo functionality.

 ## Using the application